wizardyesterday/ComputerTalker/README.txt

 --------------------------------------------------------------------
 01/21/2023
 --------------------------------------------------------------------
 We now have a functioning system.
-The phonem files really need to be replaced though.
+The phoneme files really need to be replaced though.
 Their duration is excessive to the point that speech sounds really slow.
 With a stretch of the imagination, you can hear some words.
 I'll have to capture the utterings of my